-INTERNATIONAL JUSTICE MISSION PO BOX 2227 Arlington, VA 22202
+INTERNATIONAL JUSTICE MISSION PO BOX 88031 RPO Levi Creek, Mississauga ON L5N 8M1

 T 703.465.5495 F 703.465.5499

-IJM.org
+IJM.ca

 Impact numbers reflective of information compiled by February 2022 for calendar year 2021.

-INTERNATIONAL JUSTICE MISSION is a global organization that protects people in poverty from violence.
-IJM partners with local authorities in 24 program offices in 14 countries to combat slavery, violence against women and children, and other forms of abuse against people who are poor.
+INTERNATIONAL JUSTICE MISSION (IJM) is a global organization that protects people in poverty from violence.
+IJM partners with local authorities in 24 program offices in 14 countries to combat slavery, violence against women and children, and police abuse of power against people who are poor.
 IJM works to rescue and restore victims, hold perpetrators accountable, and help strengthen public justice systems.
+IJM Canada is critical part of the IJM global community's efforts to build a safe future that lasts for people living in poverty.
+Learn more at: IJM.CA

-Learn more at: IJM.ORG All text and images © 2022 International Justice Mission.
+All text and images © 2022 International Justice Mission.